Jamaican dollar: Coins

 At the time of the currency's introduction, 1969, coins of 1 cent (1.2 pence), 5 cents (6 pence), 10 cents (1 shilling), 20 cents (2 shillings), and 25 cents (2 shillings 6 pence) were produced.
 With the exception of a smaller bronze 1 cent, the compositions, sizes, and shapes of the coins were identical to those they replaced.

 The 1-cent coin was changed in 1975 to a twelve-sided shape and aluminium composition.
-Decagonal 50-cent coins were introduced in 1976 to replace the 50 cent banknote, but production for circulation ceased in 1989, along with that of the 20 cents.
+Decagonal 50-cent coins were introduced in 1976 to replace the 50-cent banknote, but production for circulation ceased in 1989, along with that of the 20 cents.
 In 1990, nickel-brass 1 dollar coins were introduced to replace the banknote of the same denomination.
-Nickel-plated steel replaced copper-nickel in the 5, 10, and 25 cent coins in 1991 with a smaller size and seven-sided shape for the 25 cent coin.
-In 1994, a round nickel-plated steel 5 dollar coin replaced its corresponding banknote, a smaller, seven-sided nickel-plated steel 1 dollar coin was introduced, and the 5 cent coin was abandoned.
-1995 saw smaller, round copper-plated steel 10 and 25 cent coins.
-All non-current coins were demonetized in January 1997.
-A scalloped nickel-plated steel 10 dollar coin replaced the 10 dollar note in 1999 and a bimetallic 20 dollar coin with a nickel-brass ring and copper-nickel center was introduced in place of a 20 dollar banknote in 2000.
+Nickel-plated steel replaced copper-nickel in the 5, 10, and 25-cent coins in 1991 with a smaller size and seven-sided shape for the 25-cent coin.
+In 1994, a round nickel-plated steel 5-dollar coin replaced its corresponding banknote, a smaller, seven-sided nickel-plated steel 1 dollar coin was introduced, and the 5-cent coin was abandoned.
+1995 saw smaller, round copper-plated steel 10 and 25-cent coins.
+All non-current coins were demonetised in January 1997.
+A scalloped nickel-plated steel 10-dollar coin replaced the 10-dollar note in 1999 and a bimetallic 20-dollar coin with a nickel-brass ring and copper-nickel center was introduced in place of a 20-dollar banknote in 2000.
 All nickel-plated or copper-plated steel coins are magnetic.

 All coins have the Jamaican coat of arms on their reverse.

 Coins currently in circulation are as follows: